zeroecco/boundless/docs/src/market/rfc.md

 During execution, the Assessor checks:

-1. Each request is signed by the client address embedded in the request ID.
+1. Each request is signed by the requestor address embedded in the request ID.
 2. The journal and image ID provided to fulfill the request meet the requirements (i.e. that the image ID matches, and the journal satisfies the provided predicate).
 3. The root of the Merkle tree constructed from the list of receipt claims, is verified by a receipt from the set builder guest.
 This step is checked by composition using the `env::verify` API.